We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 One way to improve your credit score is to get a co-applicant on your loan or credit card application.
 That is, have a friend or relative – with a good credit score – co-sign your loan application.
 This will show the lender that you have collateral for your loan, and the lender may be more willing to grant you approval.

 Guaranteeing a loan is a little like putting up security for someone else, as the guarantor will have to make payments if the borrower falls behind.
-The gurantor will also be held responsible for the full amount of the loan if the borrower can no longer pay.
+The guarantor will also be held responsible for the full amount of the loan if the borrower can no longer pay.

 A soft credit check is typically used to evaluate your creditworthiness without hurting your own credit score with a complete assessment.